Zyang00z/NOISE-source-code/NOISE source code/kicad/headphone-pcb-tiny-2/README.md

-# Kidcad files for the pcb deisgn of the headphone
+# Kidcad files for the PCB design of the headphone